percyfal/ratatosk/README.md

 You actually don't need to pass it as in the example above as it's loaded by default.

+The following examples assume you run the command from the `ngs_test_data/data/projects/J.Doe_00_01` directory, and that ratatosk is installed at `~/opt`.

 ### Dry run ###

 The `--dry-run` option will resolve dependencies but not actually run